All posts

 The rest of what it can do

-Session handoff is the headline, but the same binary gives your agents a whole communication surface.
+Conversation handoff is the headline, but the same binary gives your agents a whole communication surface.
 Here are the parts you will reach for.

 Be discoverable